irori/wapuro-mincho/README.md

 # Directories
 - `bdf` : Contains the base bitmap font (Jiskan24).
-- `converter` : Contains a script that generates smoothed outline fonts from bitmap fonts.
+- `src` : Contains a script that generates smoothed outline fonts from bitmap fonts.
 - `dist` : Generated fonts are placed in this directory.
 - `site` : Source code of the [web site](https://irori.github.io/wapuro-mincho/).